Ivy May Bolton

 In 1911 she entered the Community of St. Mary, where she took the name Sister Mercedes.
 She made her life vows on August 18, 1914, at the Motherhouse in Peekskill.
 She taught English and History in various schools run by the order, and between 1923 and 1952, she wrote more than a dozen books.
-She eventually retired to the Motherhouse in Peekskill, New York, where she died on May 9, 1961, nine days before her 82nd birthday.
+She eventually retired to the Motherhouse in Peekskill, New York, where she died on May 9, 1961, at age 81.